francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/2.word_representation/2.Emojify/README.md

-# Emojify by Word Vectors
+# Emojify by Word Vectors/Embedding
-This project is going to use word vector representations to build an Emojifier.
+This project is going to use word vector representations to build an Emojifier. includes:
+1. Start with a baseline model (Emojifier-V1) using word embeddings.
+2. Build a more sophisticated model (Emojifier-V2) that further incorporates an LSTM.

 When using word vectors, we'll see that even if the training set explicitly relates only a few words to a particular emoji, the algorithm will be able to generalize and associate additional words in the test set to the same emoji.